alessandrocandolini/telephony-app/README.md

  nix-shell --pure --run "gradle --no-watch-fs --console=plain --no-daemon --info testDebug assembleDebug
 ```

-Notice: project dependencies are managed by `gradle` outside nix, so gradle will download the artifacts and store them in `~/.gradle/` and those artifacts will stay after leaving the ephemeral `nix-shell`.
+Notice: in this project the gradle dependencies are managed by `gradle` itself, not by nix.
+This means that gradle will download the artifacts and store them in `~/.gradle/` and those artifacts will not be removed by nix after leaving the ephemeral `nix-shell`.

 ## CI/CD

 This project uses github actions to run unit tests run and generate an apk artifact at every commit.
-The artifactu is downloadable from github releases.
+The generated artifact is downloadable from github releases.

 The setup intentionally does not rely on ad-hoc Github Actions to run gradle.
-Instead, it uses the same `nix-shell` provided for local development.
+Instead, it's completely agnostic about gradle and android, and it uses the same `nix-shell` provided for local development.
-Nix store is cached, and a hash of`shell.nix` is used as part of the cache key to ensure changes to `shell.nix` result in cache invalidation.
+This might be not the most efficient setup, but it ensures that the provided `shell.nix` is always up-to-date.

-Gradle dependencies in `~/.gradle/caches` are also cached, notice however that in this the `toml` file is used to generate the cache key: if dependencies are updated outside of this file (eg, imported directly in some `build.gradle.kts` file) the cache key (and thus the cache) will not be updated
+To improve build times in the CI, the nix store is cached.
+A hash of`shell.nix` is used as part of the cache key to ensure changes to `shell.nix` trigger a cache invalidation.
+Gradle dependencies in `~/.gradle/caches` are also cached, notice however that in this only the `gradle/libs.versions.toml` file is used to generate the cache key: if dependencies are updated outside of this file (eg, imported directly in some `build.gradle.kts`) the cache key does not change and the cache content is not updated.